Fade2D Documentation pages v2.16.8

 Delete a Zone2 object.
 More...

-bool drape (std::vector< Segment2 > &vSegmentsIn, std::vector< Segment2 > &vSegmentsOut) const
+bool drape (std::vector< Segment2 > &vSegmentsIn, std::vector< Segment2 > &vSegmentsOut, double offTolerance=0.0, bool bKeepOffSegments=false) const

-Drape segments along a surface.
+Drape segments onto a surface.
 More...

 void exportTriangulation (FadeExport &fadeExport, bool bWithCustomIndices, bool bClear)

-Export triangulation data from Fade.
+Export triangulation data.
 More...

 Triangle2getAdjacentTriangle (Point2 *p0, Point2 *p1) const